pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

               a brown text error message appears if email input is blank or is not properly formatted

         exceeds:
-              conditional error messages:
+              conditional and real-time error messages:
-              on submit,
+              on submit and as entering text,
-              a 'blank' error msg appears when email input in blank an 'oops, invalid format' error msg appears when the email input is not properly formatted the conditional error messages
+                an 'opps, please enter your email address' error msg appears when email input is blank

+                an 'oops, invalid format' error msg
+                  appears when the email input is not properly formatted

-              real-time error message, as the user types in the email input field a "checking for valid email address format" appears the error goes away once the email input is valid
+                these error msgs go away when input is finally validated

     3:  Job Role Selection